‘Truly, it’s bittersweet’: Kilmar Albrego Garcia family reunited but facing uncertainty - WTOP News

-After 160 days of separation, Kilmar Albrego Garcia was finally reunited with his wife, children and family Friday — but the joy is clouded by the looming threat of deportation.
+After 160 days of separation, Kilmar Abrego Garcia was finally reunited with his wife, children and family Friday — but the joy is clouded by the looming threat of deportation.

 Abrego Garcia was released from custody in Tennessee, allowing him to return home to Maryland.